Worboys Committee: Pre-Worboys sign flaws

 In 1920, the Maybury Committee had introduced symbols on caution signs but had retained brief text.
-There had been several rounds of revisions to the signs, but old signs were often left in place with the new designs only used at new sites or when the old sign was decrepit.
-The variety was greatest among speed limit signs, where the old style took the form of a red disc with a plate below reading "SPEED LIMIT 20 M.P.H".
-Modern speed limit signs had black numbers inside a red ring.
+There had been several rounds of revisions to the signs but old signs were often left in place, with the new designs only used at new sites or when the old sign was decrepit.
+The variety was greatest among speed limit signs, where the old style took the form of a red disc with a plate such as "SPEED LIMIT 20 M.P.H" below.
+Newer speed limit signs had black numbers inside a red ring.
 The "Speed Limit Ends" sign (white circle with a black diagonal) was derived from the cancellation of a 1904 white speed limit ring.

 The report found eight primary flaws in the United Kingdom's traffic signage.

 (a) roadside signs are too small to be readily recognisable as such and to be easily read by drivers travelling at the normal speed of traffic;

 (b) they do not have a simple, integrated appearance;

 (c) the more important signs are not readily distinguishable from the less important at long range;

 (d) they are often not effective at night;

 (e) they are different from those used on the continent of Europe and only those who can read English can fully understand them;

 (f) they are often mounted too high, particularly in rural areas;